Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Nvidia Titan X should be 2972% quicker than the GeForce 840M overall, due to its greater data rate. (explain)
+Memory BandwidthIn theory, the Nvidia Titan X is 2972% quicker than the GeForce 840M in general, because of its greater data rate. (explain)

-Texel RateThe Nvidia Titan X is quite a bit (more or less 1185%) more effective at anisotropic filtering than the GeForce 840M. (explain)
+Texel RateThe Nvidia Titan X should be a lot (about 1185%) more effective at anisotropic filtering than the GeForce 840M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison